 We at the Betty and Davis Fitzgerald Foundation are humbled by the work of non-profits in Georgia.
-There are so many we would like to help!
+We consider grantees and potential grantees as essential and valued partners in our work.
+We believe that change happens through funding:

 We are a relatively small foundation with a mission of making a difference by creating opportunities in education and health care.
 We believe we can provide the greatest value with a focus on these three areas within education and health care in Georgia: